-Intra-annual trend analysis identified changes in vegetation condition that could have been 21 22 masked if only the inter-annual vegetation trend analysis was performed.
-Changes in seasonality was found to be prevalent in the landscape of Upper Blue Nile/Abay basin as more than half 23 (59.52%) of land areas exhibit a significant trend in seasonality over the 25 year time period 24 25 measured (1982-2006).
-Only five types of seasonal trends were dominant out of which the largest proportion describes areas that are experiencing a uniform increase in NDVI throughout 26 the year.
-It appears that woodland and shrubland areas of the basin experienced increase in 27 vegetation productivity resulting from longer growing season.
-The seasonal trend analysis of 28 MODIS NDVI (2001-2011) also confirmed that seasonal trend is not a rare occurrence in the 29 Abay basin as 42% of the basin represents significant seasonal trends.
-30
+Intra-annual trend analysis identified changes in vegetation condition that could have been masked if only the inter-annual vegetation trend analysis was performed.
+Intra-annual trend in vegetation condition was found to be prevalent in the landscape of Upper Blue Nile/Abay basin based on both the GIMMS-based and MODIS-based analysis.
+Only five types of seasonal trends were dominant out of which the largest proportion describes areas that are experiencing a uniform increase in NDVI throughout the year.
+It appears that woodland and shrubland areas of the basin experienced increase in vegetation productivity resulting from longer growing season.

-Trend break analysis of GIMMS NDVI (1982-2006) showed that trends in vegetation conditions of the UBN basin were found to be not only monotonic, but also abrupt.
-The step change was detected in 1997/1998 in both inter-annual and intra-annual vegetation time series analysis.
-Thus, the trend break analysis assisted identification of several change periods which might otherwise be overlooked through a commonly assumed fixed change trajectory analysis.
-On the other hand, the trend break analysis performed on MODIS NDVI (2001-2011) using BFAST approach were not able to detect trend breaks suggesting that vegetation activity in Abay basin showed a monotonic increasing or decreasing behavior.
+The trend break analysis of GIMMS NDVI (1982-2006) showed that trends in vegetation conditions of the UBN basin were found to be not only monotonic, but also abrupt.
+However, the trend break analyses performed on MODIS NDVI (2001-2011) showed that vegetation condition in the basin is a monotonic increasing or decreasing trend.
 Slowly acting processes such as land management practices or land degradation may cause such monotonic changes in the time series.